Azov Brigade: Defense of Mariupol

+Other 'Azov' units

-While the main bulk of the Azov Regiment was based in Mariupol, with the invasion new Azov units began to be organized outside of the city, in particular in Kyiv and Kharkiv.
-These units were initially part of the part of the Territorial Defense Forces of Ukraine (TDF).
+While the bulk of the Azov Regiment was based in Mariupol, with the full-scale invasion new Azov units began to be organized outside of the city, in particular in Kyiv and Kharkiv.
+Veterans of the Azov Regiment formed the "backbone" of these units.
+These units were initially part of the Territorial Defense Forces of Ukraine (TDF).
 The Azov TDF units proved themselves to be particularly effective in combat, and thus they were turned into regiments and reassigned as part of the Special Operations Forces of Ukraine (SSO), where they received special training and equipment.
 These units are known as the "Azov SSO", with units in Kyiv, Kharkiv and a new one in Sumy.
-In May 2022, The Times reported that a new Azov unit had been inaugurated in Kharkiv, bearing a new insignia of a stylized Tryzub formed by three golden swords.
+In May 2022, The Times reported that a new Azov unit had been created in Kharkiv, bearing a new insignia of a stylized Tryzub formed by three golden swords.

 In January 2023, the Azov SSO units were merged and reformed into the 3rd Separate Assault Brigade under the Ukrainian Ground Forces.
 It is a mechanised infantry unit with the aim of providing a highly mobile, well-armed and well-trained unit that can effectively engage in both defensive and offensive operations.
-In January, the unit was deployed to the Battle of Bakhmut.
+In January, the unit was deployed to the battle of Bakhmut.
+The commander of the 3rd Assault Brigade is Andriy Biletsky, the founder of the Azov Battalion.